 “Tallados en el Batey” Mosaic

-Mosaic titled “Tallados en el Batey” “(Carvings in the Batey) that adorns the bridge at Exit 19.
-The route to Aguas Buenas stands out as its carving craftsmen, the Botanical and Cultural Garden, the indigenous batey and the legend of the decapitated bride.
+Mosaic titled “Tallados en el Batey” “(Carvings in the Batey) that decorates the bridge at Exit 19 (route to Aguas Buenas).
+It, highlights its carving craftsmen, the Botanical and Cultural Garden, the indigenous batey and the legend of the decapitated bride.